 In the middle of March 2020, a worldwide Coronavirus/COVID-19 Pandemic struck.
 Our in-person church service and activities came to a sudden halt.
-Luckily, we had already installed the systems to broadcast the Sunday Worship Service on Facebook Live and YouTube.
-We had also already initiated online giving.
-Our congregation was not allowed in the building, but they were able to continue to worship through watching the Sunday Worship Service live on the internet.
+Our congregation was not allowed in the building.
+In person worship and church activities in the building came to a halt.
+Luckily, the year prior, member Bruce Burkhardt had the forethought to install the systems to broadcast the Sunday Worship Service on Facebook Live and YouTube.
+In addition, he had already begun the process of getting people signed up for online financial giving.
+Through these means, our Sunday morning worship was able to continue with the Sunday Worship Service being broadcast live on the internet.
 The Pandemic forced us to rethink how we did ministries and several new outreach ministries were created, such as our Food Pantry.
 Our traditional community outreach ministries were reformatted to function in either virtual or "drive-thru/pick-up" formats.
-Several online ministries were created to continue the work of the church.
-These ministries were broadcasted 5 days a week.
-We began 9am "Joy in the Morning" fellowship/devotion sessions, Noon Devotions, and 6pm Bedtime Bible Stories.
+Pastor Tim Poly was becoming very comfortable with online ministries and several online ministries were created to continue the work of the church.
+These ministries were broadcasted 5 days a week, most of which came from Pastor Tim's house.
+We began 9am "Joy in the Morning" fellowship/devotion sessions, Noon Devotions, and 6pm Bedtime Bible Stories through platforms such as Facebook, Zoom, and our website.

 In October of 2020, after more than 6 months of virtual worshipping, we opened the Sanctuary for in-person worship.
 Plexiglass was put over the pulpit and tech area.
 Pews were marked off to comply with State of Maryland regulations of 6 foot social distancing.
 Temperatures were checked as worshippers entered and they were required to wear face masks during the worship service.
 While we did return to in-person worship services, we did not resume any other aspects of in-person ministries, including our coffee hour/fellowship time.
 Worship continued in this fashion for several weeks until the number of COVID-19 cases in our county spiked.
-After Thanksgiving, we once again returned to virtual church broadcasts.
-We have continued in that format up to this point.
-The Pandemic has solidified for us that the church is a body of believers, not a building.
-While the building may have been closed, the church has continued to actively worship together and minister to the community.
+After Thanksgiving of 2020, we once again returned to virtual church broadcasts.
+We continued in a virtual format until Palm Sunday 2021.
+Towards the end of the Pandemic, we also realized that the floor joists under the original Fellowship Hall (current Sunday School rooms) were rotten.
+We had to have the crawlspace dug out, all floor joists replaced, and drainage precautions installed under the entire area between the Sanctuary and the current Fellowship Hall.
+As of the Spring of 2021, our in-person activities resumed and the work of reassuring church members it was safe to return began.
+It became apparent that our congregation had dwindled in number.
+It was at that time that we began an intense push to reach families.
+We held many youth/children activities on Sundays after church to reach families.
+These efforts resulted in several families joining our church and a growth in our congregation.
+By this time, our Food Pantry was still going strong and had become one of the biggest success stories for our church.
+It has filled a tremendous need that may have existed before the Pandemic that we just didn't realize was there.